ELBAHIDI/masjid/blog/introduction-to-islam.md

 ---
-title: Introduction to Islam
+title: About Islam | Masjid Ridwan
-description: Learn about the fundamentals of Islam
+description: Learn about the fundamentals of Islam and its teachings
 ---

+# About Islam
+## Understanding the Foundations of Faith

 # Introduction to Islam